nosarthur/nosarthur.github.io/_posts/2020-06-27-vim-productivity.md

 I am still new to extraterm and only use its capability for tabs and nice themes.
 Let me know if you know any other good ones on Chrome OS.

+> I just switched to the beta channel and found out the default Crostini terminal supports tabs.
+Also the themes got a lot better (ctrl+shift+p).